csmir/Commands.NET/wiki/v2/Return-Types.md

 ```

 > [!NOTE]
-> When no implementation of `ResultHandler` is provided to a `ComponentCollection`, the library will use a default implementation.
+> When no implementation of `ResultHandler` is provided to a `ComponentProvider`, the library will use a default implementation.
 > This implementation does not handle failed results, only resolving the returned value by an `InvokeResult` as described above.